 Understanding type 2 diabetes

 Even though the most common form of diabetes is type 2 diabetes, there’s a lot that may be misunderstood about this disease.
 These misconceptions may lead people to feeling guilty about a diagnosis.
-Developing type 2 diabetes doesn’t mean you are a bad person; it means your body may not be functioning correctly.
+Developing type 2 diabetes doesn't mean you should feel bad about yourself; it means your body may not be functioning correctly.
 Through healthy lifestyle changes — and sometimes with the help of medication — you may decrease complications and live a long and fulfilling life.
 1

 Type 2 diabetes develops when the pancreas can’t create enough insulin or the body is resistant to insulin.2 The exact “why” this happens is unknown.
 While it’s more likely to develop if you’re overweight or inactive, it’s also important to know that genetics play a significant role in the development of the disease.3

 Some common factors that may raise your risk include:4

 - Being physically inactive

 - Having a parent, brother or sister with type 2 diabetes

 - Having a history of heart disease or stroke

 - Race: African American, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian or Pacific Islander